ClemensGerstung/LowPolyEngine/Readme.md

 ﻿# LowPolyEngine

-Simple render engine written in C++ and Vulkan as graphics API.
+Simple rendering engine written in C++ and Vulkan as graphics API.
-Will be optimized to render low poly games like this:
+Will be optimized to rendering low poly games like this: https://twitter.com/HumpaLumpa007/status/683763245493137408
-https://twitter.com/HumpaLumpa007/status/683763245493137408

 Always feel free to complete the feature lists!